ABOUT THIS LINDSEY JONES

 SIX: I’m the Lindsey Jones who loves the following non-home places in the following order: Charleston, Seattle, Santa Fe, Dublin.
 I do not like Disney World.

 SEVEN: I’m the Lindsey Jones who drinks each type of beverage out of a specific size and type of cup.
 (The smallest cups are for milk, but I hope that goes without saying.)

 EIGHT: I'm the Lindsey Jones who was a contestant on Wheel of Fortune.

 NINE: I’m the Lindsey Jones whose favorite leisure activity is reaping.
 (This is an invented name for a very real activity that is nowhere near as sinister as it sounds, wherein a person begins by reading and ends by sleeping.)

-TEN: I’m the Lindsey Jones who likes running and sleeping, cocktail dresses and pajamas, cheesecake and arugula, beaches and snow-skiing.
+TEN: I’m the Lindsey Jones who likes running and naps, cocktail dresses and pajamas, cheesecake and arugula, beaches and snow-skiing.
 The in-between things are just boring.

-Also, if we’re being a little more serious, I have a B.A. and M.A. in English from College of Charleston and an M.F.A. in Creative Writing from Seattle Pacific University.
+I have a BA and MA in English from College of Charleston and an MFA in Creative Writing from Seattle Pacific University.

 I have taught English literature and creative writing at Clemson University, edited edible Upcountry magazine and Emrys Literary Journal, and published personal essays in journals and magazines in print and online.
-Since I work from home now with four small children tugging at my pajama pants, I tend to write about motherhood, childhood, womanhood, and the bizarre story of making our family.
-I also write about the south, relationships, spirituality, and food (so, all the good stuff).
+Along with novelist Ashley Warlick, I co-founded a writers' network in Upstate South Carolina called WRITESHARE.